-Flip or Flop’s Tarek El Moussa Opens Up on Split from Christina – and Denies He Was Suicidal During Gun Incident
+Flip or Flop: Tarek El Moussa Opens Up About Divorce from Christina El Moussa

 On Tuesday morning, the Flip or Flop star appeared on the Today show, where he addressed the couple’s decision to separate after seven years of marriage following the May 23, 2016 incident.

-Taken said that he was never suicidal – and maintained that he went for a hike at Chino Hills State Park Main Ridge Trail and took a gun along to protect himself from wild animals – including bobcats and rattlesnakes.
+Tarek said that he was never suicidal – and maintained that he went for a hike at Chino Hills State Park Main Ridge Trail and took a gun along to protect himself from wild animals – including bobcats and rattlesnakes.

-“It wasn’t even a big deal,” he said.
+“There’s mountain lions, bobcats and rattlesnakes and big wildlife back there… I went out for a hike to scout some trails, it wasn’t even a big deal.
+I didn’t understand,” he said of the incident.
 “It got really blown out of proportion.”

 In this week’s issue of PEOPLE magazine, Christina El Moussa gave her side of why the marriage between the home-improvement power-couple fell apart.